shrestabs/settings/README.md

 1. Linux Servers .
 - Clone this repo.
  - copy vimrc and bashrc from repo to ~
+- create a dir for your code and a repo for third party clones and a bin + lib.
+ - mkdir ~/code ~/repos ~/bin ~/lib
 - Install below packages in ~/bin (if no sudo access) .
 ```
 # utilities